Financial Aid

 SCC Foundation Grant

-Through the non-profit SCC Foundation, Inc., this grant provides assistance to both full- and part-time students having financial needs that cannot be met by other sources of financial aid.
-Awards vary, depending on need and available funds.
-Does not require repayment.
+Through the nonprofit SCC Foundation, Inc., this grant provides assistance to full- or part-time students who have financial needs that cannot be met through other aid sources.
+Awards vary based on need and available funding.
+No repayment required.

 Employment